GianlucaP106/minecraft/README.md

 The game is built with a component-based architecture, with key systems including:
 - World: (chunk loading, block updates)
 - World Generator: (noise, terrain, tree, biome)
-- Physics engine (collision, movement)
+- Physics engine and Rigid Body (collision, movement)
-- Player (camera, rigid body)
+- Player, Camera and Ray
-- Chunks (groups blocks for rendering)
+- Chunk and Block

 ## Dependencies